Merisola/Backend-Developer-Test-Node.js-React-Next.js-/README.md

 📦 CSV Sales Processor – Backend Developer Project
-This project is a Node.js + TypeScript backend for processing large CSV files via streaming.
-It aggregates department sales, writes a downloadable CSV, and returns processing metrics.
+A Node.js + TypeScript backend that processes large CSV files using streaming.
+It aggregates department sales totals, generates a downloadable CSV, and returns performance metrics.

 🚀 How to Run the App
 1. Clone & Install